anup26x11x2006/Scientific-Calculator/README.md

-# Scientific-Calculator made by Anup
+# Scientific-Calculator made by ANUP